 What Does Whole Life Cost Mean to You?

-What is Whole Life Costs from the perspective of Development Funders?
+What is Whole Life Costs from the perspective of Suppliers?

-But that is now changing as long term funders, their valuers and insurers realise that the value of the asset depends on the performance of building and its suitability to accommodate change in the future.
+But that is now changing as long term funders and their valuers realise that the value of the asset depends on the performance of building and its suitability to accommodate change in the future.

 No longer is it possible to ignore the effect of the design or construction on the tenant as they are becoming conscious of the huge additional costs their businesses incur from a poorly designed building compared to a building designed by using performance requirements and using whole life costs in system selection.

 Suppliers are an integral part of this change and they must be ready to answer the questions asked about the maintenance and cots of operating their products.

 Whole Life Costs is about understanding the balance between Capital Costs and Costs in Use (also called Revenue Costs and Life Cycle Costs) to deliver the performance or service level required for that asset.